 A town or gown event?

-The Meaning of May Morning
+The meaning of May Morning

-The main source for this article is Roy Judge’s definitive article ‘May Morning and Magdalen College, Oxford’ in Folklore, Vol. 97, No. 1 (1986), pp. 15-40.
+The main source for this article, which describes the history in much greater depth, is Roy Judge’s ‘May Morning and Magdalen College, Oxford’ in Folklore, Vol. 97, No. 1 (1986), pp. 15-40.